How to Give a Demonstration Speech Like a Food Network Star

-Most of my television watching centres around food television; not the Food Network Challenges or Top Chef or Unwrapped or any similar programs.
+Most of my YouTube or television watching centres around cooking; not shows like Food Network challenges, Top Chef or Guy’s Grocery Games.
 Rather, I enjoy the shows where the hosts demonstrate the preparation of specific dishes.
-I want to watch Tyler Florence prepare chicken paillard or Micheal Smith make no-knead bread and then try the recipe myself.
+I want to watch Tyler Florence prepare Chicken Paillard or Micheal Smith make no-knead bread and then try the recipe myself.

 That’s the essence of a demonstration speech.
 You demonstrate an activity and then get your audience committed to trying the activity.